Q. Evaluate the economic case for and against the UK government further increasing the tax on tobacco in order to reduce smoking.

 Also, smoking has many negative externalities (passive smoking, the cost to the NHS is estimated to be £1.5 billion) therefore, the social cost is greater than the private cost; if the social cost is greater than the present price, social efficiency can be increased by making smokers pay the true social cost.

 Diagram showing the effect of Tax on Cigarettes

 A tax shifts the supply curve to the left causing a fall in demand this is more socially efficient because at Qse SMC=SMB.

-Arguments against increasing tax on Cigarettes
+Arguments against increasing tax on cigarettes

 - Demand is very inelastic and therefore increasing price will only cause a small fall in demand

-- Higher taxes will increase inequality because the poor will pay a higher % of tax than the rich who are more likely to have given up (However the govt can use other taxes to reduce inequality if it is concerned about this)
+- Higher taxes will increase inequality because the poor will pay a higher % of tax than the rich who are more likely to have given up (However the government can use other taxes to reduce inequality if it is concerned about this)